Meet the Team

 President and Founder

-Dr. Shirazian is a practicing gynecologic surgeon and an Assistant Professor at NYU Langone Medical Center in New York City.
-She received her MD through the accelerated program at Brown University and completed her post-graduate residency at the Mount Sinai Medical Center in New York City.
-Dr. Shirazian is recognized as an international leader in global women’s health and is frequently called on by national media outlets to appear as an expert in this field.
+Dr. Shirazian is a practicing gynecologic surgeon and an Associate Professor at NYU Langone Medical Center in New York City.
+She is also the Director of Global Women's Health at NYU Langone.
+Dr. Shirazian received her MD through the accelerated program at Brown University and completed her post-graduate residency at the Mount Sinai Medical Center in New York City.
+She is recognized as an international leader in global women’s health and is frequently called on by national media outlets to appear as an expert in this field.
 She is also an accomplished researcher focused on interventions designed to decrease maternal morbidity and mortality, and her work has been published in many prominent medical journals including the American Journal of Perinatology and ACOG Today.

 Lisa Gilligan, MPH

 Lisa received her MPH from Columbia University.
 Prior to working with Saving Mothers, she served as curriculum consultant to the Mount Sinai School of Public Health and as an advisor to the low-resource Ob/Gyn clinic there.
 Lisa brings analytical skills and a strategic focus to the organization and contributes to the development of Saving Mothers’ research protocols.